Visas for the USA

 Visitor visas for the USA

 Nationals of certain countries may travel to the USA for up to 90 days without a visa.
 Those not eligible for the visa-waiver programme will require a visitor visa.
-This visa is designed for temporary stays by international visitors and allows entry for those wishing to come to the USA to do business (a B-1 visa), those visiting as tourists (a B-2 visa), or a combination of both (B-1/B-2 visa).
+This visa is designed for temporary stays by international visitors and allows entry for those wishing to come to the USA to do business (B-1 visa), those visiting as tourists (B-2 visa), or a combination of both (B-1/B-2 visa)

 All applicants must show evidence of funds to cover their expenses, evidence of economic and social ties abroad and evidence that they are permanently living outside of the USA.

 Also known as non-immigrant visas, temporary worker visas allow applicants to reside and work in the US while processing their Permanent Resident Card, otherwise known as a Green Card.

 There are a number of visa categories available for those wanting to work in the USA, with each category being specific to a particular kind of work.

 The most common non-immigrant visas used by expats are the H-1B visa and the L visa.
 The H-1B visa is for people taking up positions in speciality occupations, while the L visa is for employees of international companies who have been transferred to a branch within the USA.